B+H and Sustainable Design

 Sustainable design is an integral part of the B+H process.
 We’ve been innovators in sustainable architecture since the mid-1990s, when we incorporated high-performance features into the Metro Toronto Convention Centre’s South Building.
 Since then, we’ve worked on sustainable designprojects around the world including communities in China, the first LEED® Gold -certified building in Canada, the first LEED® Gold -certified high-rise in Toronto and the first LEED®-certified mid-rise office building in the Philippines.
 B+H is the only architecture firm to have won four BOMA Earth Awards.

-Our teams of LEED®-accredited professionals are experienced in both the US and the Canadian versions of LEED®, as well as Asian programs such as Lotus.
+Our teams of LEED®-accredited professionals are experienced in both the US and the Canadian versions of LEED®, as well as Asian programs such as Lotus and belong to the Hong Kong Green Building Council (HKGBC).
 Our approach to sustainable design is to keep it simple.
 We use local materials, push building envelope design improvements and encourage the use of energy-efficient systems.

 Using an integrated design process, we carefully consider how the buildings we are creating will relate to the surrounding urban landscape and to their ecological setting.
 Our design teams aim to reduce each building’s environmental impact through: